If you are familiar with the concept of customer segmentation, next step would be to see some successful implementations.

 Here is how to do it and what to care:

 • Donor type: What is your donor?
 As weird as it sounds it is an important question.
-Is your donor a corporation, another organization or the government?
+Is your donor a corporation, another organisation or the government?
 You should be able to differentiate between different types of entities and equip your strategy accordingly

 • Average Donation: There are generous ones and there are munificents.
 You can ask more from the ones who have contributed more in the past.
 Since while you shouldn’t ask too much but you should not ask for too little as well.